ipfs/aegir/README.md

 $ gulp test:browser
 ```

+If you want to run tests in a webworker you can also pass `--webworker` as a flag to enable that.

 If the needed environment variables are set, tests are also run on [Sauce Labs].
 You will need